ACM40960/project-Pyate/README.md

 •	Also, it would provide analysis results based on different categories like Demographics, Account Information, Service Information of Customers.

 •	One can wish to Visualize or not to visualize the Analysis plots by simply `check or uncheck` the check box provided.

-•	Finally, a plot would be displayed with the percent of Customers who would churn and percent of customers who would retain them self with the organization.

 <img src="https://github.com/ACM40960/project-Pyate/blob/main/images/Shiny%20App%20Merged_1.png">